Who is Jack Gohlke? Oakland guard has record-breaking showing vs Kentucky in NCAA Tournament

 Gohlke, a 6-foot-3 guard, almost single-handedly willed his team to a 38-35 halftime lead against No. 3 seed Kentucky at PPG Paints Arena in Pittsburgh Thursday night, coming off the bench to score a game-high 21 points while making seven of his 13 3-pointers.
 The seven 3s are the most by any player in an NCAA Tournament game against Kentucky — and it only took him 20 minutes to accomplish that feat.

-“He better hit seven more if we’re going to win,” Oakland coach Greg Kampe told CBS’ Evan Washburn during a halftime interview.
+“He better hit seven more if we’re going to win,” Oakland coach Greg Kampe told CBS’s Evan Washburn during a halftime interview.

-Whether or not he does that, Gohlke turned in one of the most impressive opening spurts in recent tournament history while helping his team put Kentucky, one of college basketball’s most storied programs and a 7.5-point favorite in the matchup, squarely on its heels.
+Regardless, Gohlke turned in one of the most impressive opening spurts in recent tournament history while helping his team put Kentucky — one of college basketball’s most storied programs and a 7.5-point favorite in the matchup — squarely on its heels.

 Here’s everything you need to know about Gohlke: